Franz Josef Huber: The Elser investigation

 Johann Georg Elser, a German craftsman from Königsbronn, chose the anniversary of the Beer Hall Putsch in 1939, to kill Hitler with a bomb during his speech inside the Bürgerbräukeller.
-Elser hollowed out the pillar behind the speaker's rostrum, and placed the bomb inside it.
+Elser hollowed out the pillar behind the speaker's rostrum and placed the bomb inside it.
 On 8 November 1939, the bomb exploded at 21:20, but Hitler had already left the room thirteen minutes earlier.
 Elser was arrested when he tried to cross into Switzerland.
 Elser was transferred to Munich, where he was interrogated by the Gestapo.
 After his confession to the crime, Elser was taken to the Berlin headquarters of the Gestapo, where he was tortured.
 Himmler wanted an in-depth investigation of the matter as he was unconvinced Elser acted alone.
 Huber was put in charge of the investigation and reported on it to Müller.
 Himmler was convinced that two known British SIS agents were involved in the attempt to assassinate Hitler at the Bürgerbräukeller.
 British SIS agents, Captain Sigismund Payne Best and Major Richard Henry Stevens were captured in what became known as the Venlo Incident.
 However, Huber's investigation found that neither SIS agent was involved.

 Vienna

 Franz Josef Huber (in doorway) with Heinrich Himmler, August Eigruber and other SS officers, at Mauthausen-Gusen concentration camp, June 1941.

 In March 1938, after the annexation of Austria into the German Reich, Huber was appointed head of the state police, as Inspekteur der Sicherheitspolizei und des SD for Wehrkreis (military district) XVII, which comprised the Reichsgaue Vienna, Lower Danube and Upper Danube.
-He worked out of the Hotel Metropole which was transformed into Gestapo headquarters in Vienna in April 1938.
+He worked out of the Hotel Metropole, which was transformed into Gestapo headquarters in Vienna in April 1938.
 With a staff of 900 (80 per cent of whom were recruited from the Austrian police), it was the largest Gestapo office outside of Berlin.
 An estimated 50,000 people were interrogated or tortured there.
 Huber was also the formal chief of the Central Agency for Jewish Emigration in Vienna, and although the de facto leaders were Adolf Eichmann and later Alois Brunner, he was nevertheless responsible for the mass deportations of Jews.
-During the war, upwards of 70,000 Austrian Jews were murdered, almost 40 percent of the pre-war community.
+During the war, upwards of 70,000 Austrian Jews were murdered, almost 40 per cent of the pre-war community.

 In addition, Huber was a political adviser to the Gauleiter of Vienna, Baldur von Schirach, and was also his representative as Reich Defense Commissioner for Military District XVII.
 Huber functioned as the permanent deputy to the Higher SS and Police Leader "Donau" who commanded all SS and police forces in Military District XVII.
 As the Inspekteur der Grenzpolizei (border police) for the military districts XVII and XVIII, Huber was responsible for controlling border security and surveillance with Slovakia, Hungary, Yugoslavia, Italy and Switzerland.
 In late autumn 1944 as the Red Army forces were approaching Austria, Ernst Kaltenbrunner designated Huber as Befehlshaber der Sicherheitspolizei und des SD for Military District XVII.
 Huber was a recipient of the War Merit Cross, second class and first class with swords.